Man charged in Feb. 1 death of cyclist

-CANTON -- A 35-year-old Ball Ground man was charged with vehicular homicide Friday stemming from hitting a cyclist on Feb.
+CANTON -- A 35-year-old Ball Ground man is charged with vehicular homicide stemming from a collision with a cyclist on Feb.
 1 on Ball Ground Highway near Commerce Lane.

 According to court documents:

-Johnathan James Welch, 35, of Ball Ground has been charged with second-degree vehicular homicide, failure to exercise due care in operating a motor vehicle and failure to keep a safe distance from the bicycle he hit, killing the rider.
+Johnathan James Welch, 35, of Ball Ground was charged Friday with second-degree vehicular homicide, failure to exercise due care in operating a motor vehicle and failure to keep a safe distance from the bicycle he hit, killing the rider.
 All of the charges are misdemeanors.

 The cyclist killed was 43-year-old Nathaniel Pool of Jasper.
 Welch called 911 and spoke with investigators at the scene at the time of the crash.